FOREX-Dollar gains versus euro as Israel-Palestinian conflict spurs safety bid

 By Herbert Lash and Joice Alves

-NEW YORK/LONDON, Oct 9 (Reuters) - The safe-haven dollar rose on Monday against the euro as military clashes between Israel and the Palestinian Islamist group Hamas raised concerns the conflict might widen beyond Gaza, but the dollar fell against other major currencies.
+NEW YORK/LONDON, Oct 9 (Reuters) - The safe-haven dollar rose on Monday against the euro as military clashes between Israel and the Palestinian Islamist group Hamas raised concerns that the conflict might widen beyond Gaza, but the dollar eased against other major currencies.

-Risk sentiment was fragile as Israel said it had called up an unprecedented 300,000 reservists and warned residents of parts of the Gaza Strip to leave, in the latest signs it could be planning a ground assault to defeat Hamas.
+Risk sentiment was fragile as Israel said it had called up 300,000 reservists and was imposing a total blockade of the Gaza Strip in a sign of a potential ground assault in response to the weekend attack by Hamas.

-The Israeli shekel ILS=D3 weakened about 2.9% to 3.9506 per dollar after the Bank of Israel announced it would sell up to $30 billion of foreign currency in the open market to maintain stability.
-Earlier, the shekel tumbled more than 3% to an almost eight-year low of 3.9880 per dollar.
+The Israeli shekel ILS=D3 weakened about 3.1% to 3.9550 per dollar after the Bank of Israel announced it would sell up to $30 billion of foreign currency in the open market to maintain stability.
+Earlier, the shekel tumbled to an almost eight-year low of 3.9880 per dollar.

 "It's a little bit of risk aversion, not a wholesale panic and not a huge amount of sell-off, but just a little bit of a move towards safety as markets wait to see how things develop," said Brad Bechtel, global head of FX at Jefferies in New York.

-"What we've been getting used to over time is the fact that geopolitical events typically have a very short-lived market impact," he said.
+"What we've been getting used to over time is the fact that geopolitical events typically have a very short-lived market impact," Bechtel added.

-The Japanese yen JPY=EBS, another traditional safe-haven currency, edged 0.57% higher to 148.49 per dollar.
+The Japanese yen JPY=EBS, another traditional safe-haven currency, edged higher 0.57% higher to 148.47 per dollar.
 Japan was closed for a holiday.

 As long as the conflict is contained to Israel and Hamas, "we can go back and focus on the economic fundamentals," said Marc Chandler, chief market strategist at Bannockburn Global Forex in New York.

-"I'm still not convinced that the geopolitics is going to drive the markets," he said.
+"I'm still not convinced that the geopolitics is going to drive the markets," Chandler added.

 Sterling rebounded from earlier losses to trade slightly higher at 1.224 against the U.S. dollar, which also lost ground against the Canadian, Australian and New Zealand dollars, along with the Norwegian krone and Swedish krona.